 - Build upon core competencies.
 We have developed significant administrative expertise relating to neonatal, maternal-fetal and other pediatric subspecialty services, as well as, more recently, to our anesthesiology practices.
 We have also facilitated the development of a clinical approach to the practice of medicine among our affiliated physicians through a clinical data warehouse that includes research, education and quality initiatives intended to advance the practice of neonatology, maternal-fetal, pediatric cardiology medicine and pediatric intensive care, improve the quality of care provided to acutely ill newborns and expectant mothers with pregnancy complications and reduce long-term health system costs.
-We have begun the development of a clinical data warehouse for our anesthesiology practices by collecting information from our billing and anesthesia record systems.
+We have begun the development and implementation of a clinical data warehouse throughout our anesthesiology practices by collecting patient information throughout the continuum of care.
 The growth of this program will allow us to establish quality benchmarks for clinical outcomes, patient satisfaction and perioperative efficiencies across our anesthesiology practices. - Promote same-unit and organic growth.
 We seek opportunities for increasing revenue from our hospital- and office-based operations.
 For example, our affiliated hospital-based neonatal, maternal-fetal and other pediatric physicians are well situated to, and, in some cases, provide physician services in other departments, such as newborn nurseries, or in situations where immediate accessibility to specialized obstetric and pediatric care may be critical.
-In addition, we market our capabilities to obstetricians, pediatricians and family physicians to attract referrals to our hospital-based units and our office-based practices.
+In addition, our hospital-based physicians are actively pursuing an organic growth strategy that involves working with our hospital partners to develop integrated services programs for which we become a multi-specialty provider of solutions within the maternal-fetal, newborn, pediatric continuum of care.
+An integrated program results in a broader offering of care across our specialties and permits the extension of our service lines in our markets.
+We are successfully executing this organic growth strategy and market partnership in several metropolitan areas and intend to continue this growth initiative in the future.
+In addition, we market our capabilities to obstetricians, pediatricians and family physicians to attract referrals to our hospitalbased units and our office-based practices.
 We also market the services of our affiliated physicians to other hospitals to attract neonatology transport admissions.
 In addition, we pursue new contractual arrangements with hospitals where we do not currently provide physician services.
-We are developing similar opportunities with our affiliated anesthesiologists. - Acquire physician practice groups.
+We are developing similar opportunities with our affiliated anesthesiologists.

+- Acquire physician practice groups.
 We continue to seek to expand our operations by acquiring established physician practices in our specialties which include neonatology, maternal-fetal medicine, pediatric cardiology and anesthesiology.
 We also pursue complementary pediatric subspecialty physician groups, such as pediatric intensivists, pediatric hospitalists and pediatric surgeons.
-During 2011, we added 10 physician groups to our national network through acquisitions consisting of three maternal-fetal medicine practices, three anesthesiology practices, one neonatal practice, one pediatric cardiology practice, and two other pediatric subspecialty practices.

-• Strengthen relationships with our partners.
+During 2012, we added 16 physician groups to our national network through acquisitions consisting of eight anesthesiology practices, two maternal-fetal medicine practices, two pediatric cardiology practices, one neonatal practice, and three other pediatric subspecialty practices.
+The three other pediatric subspecialty practices acquired consist of one pediatric intensivist practice, one pediatric hospitalist program and one pediatric surgery practice. - Strengthen relationships with our partners.
 By managing many of the operational challenges associated with physician practices, encouraging clinical research, education and quality initiatives, and promoting timely intervention by our physicians, we believe that our business model is focused on improving the quality of care delivered to patients, promoting the appropriate length of their hospital stays and optimizing efficient use of health system resources.
 We believe that referring and collaborating physicians, hospitals, third-party payors and patients all benefit to the extent that we are successful in implementing our business model.